MoistGoolem/BonsAPI/README.md

 > # BonsAPI (Pronounced: Bonsai-Pie)
-A Bonsai GraphQL server with a database of usable speceis for bonsai cultivation.
+A Bonsai GraphQL server with a database of usable species for bonsai cultivation.
 The program uses .graphql files to define its schema.
 Data is stored in mongodb.

 Auth Token:
 To get the authorization token, make a login request with your credentials.